jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 * :ref:`How many inputs do Unary Operations take?<Unary Operations>`
 * :ref:`What is a function that returns its input as output?<test_logical_identity>`
 * :ref:`What is a function that returns the negation of its input?<test_logical_negation>`
-* :ref:`How can I return thre opposite of a boolean?<how to return the opposite of a boolean>`
+* :ref:`How can I return the opposite of a boolean?<how to return the opposite of a boolean>`

 Would you like to :ref:`test binary operations?<truth table: Binary Operations part 1>`